DLTK's Crafts for Kids

 - Once dry, trim any bits of cardboard that are showing.

-- OPTIONAL: You can cut out 6 thin strips of paper and glue them to the tp roll as legs and 2 strips glued to the head as antenna if
+- Optional: You can cut out 6 thin strips of paper and glue them to the toilet paper roll as legs and 2 strips glued to the head as antenna if

 you want to.

 - Fold your wool in half and tie so you have a big loop.
-Put the loop through the tp roll.
+Put the loop through the toilet paper roll.
 Have one player hold each end of the

 loop.
 Person A should hold hands together while Person B stretches their arms (and the wool) wide apart.
 This will force the